XiongWenye/Deep-learning-Cardiac-Cine-MRI-Segmentation/report/ppt.md

 ## Discussion

-*   The **AttUNet with Soft Dice Loss** remains the top performer for RV and MYO segmentation.
+*   The **AttUNet with BCE** remains the top performer for LV and MYO segmentation.
-*   Models utilizing **UNet + HybridLoss (Task e1)**, achieved the best LV Dice score.
+*   Models utilizing **UNet + HybridLoss (Task e1)**, achieved the best RV Dice score.
 *   **No Universal Superiority:** HybridLoss, despite its sophisticated multi-component design with adaptive weighting, did not prove to be a universally superior loss function in these experiments.
-*   **LV Segmentation Strength:** A consistent observation is the relative strength of HybridLoss (or its components) in improving or maintaining high performance for LV segmentation, even when RV/MYO performance drops.
+*   **RV Segmentation Strength:** A consistent observation is the relative strength of HybridLoss (or its components) in improving or maintaining high performance for RV segmentation, even when LV/MYO performance drops.

 ---